Steve Bilko: Biography

 In 600 games over ten major-league seasons, Bilko posted a .249 batting average (432-for-1,738) with 220 runs, 76 home runs, 276 RBI, 234 bases on balls and a .444 slugging percentage.
 Defensively, he recorded a .992 fielding percentage as a first baseman.

 During his stay with the 1954 Cubs, announcer Bert Wilson placed Bilko at the end of what he hoped would be a soon-to-be-famous double play combination of Ernie Banks, Gene Baker and Bilko.
 His fanciful name for that trio was "Bingo to Bango to Bilko".
 However, Bilko got into only 47 games with the Wrigleys (only 22 of them at first base) before he was sent at season's end to the PCL Angels, the Cubs' top minor league affiliate, where he would become a legend.

-Bilko died on March 7, 1978, after a lengthy but undisclosed illness.
+Bilko died on March 7, 1978 during a long stay at Mercy Hospital in Wilkes-Barre, Pennsylvania due to an undisclosed illness.
+He had retired in 1977 from a local perfume company.

 Bilko was inducted into the Baseball Reliquary's Shrine of the Eternals in 2015.